 Revel with us as we welcome in the Spring!

 Raise your voices with long-time Revels songleader David Coffin.
-Enjoy the wit of a children’s Pace Egg play inspired by customs from rural England.
-Be dazzled by teen rapper dancers from Great Meadows Morris and Sword and by Irish dance students from O’Riley Irish dance.
-Finally, dance (as you are able) to joyful live music with guidance from an experienced caller.
+Enjoy the wit of a children’s mummers play inspired by customs from rural England and be dazzled by teen rapper dancers from Great Meadows Morris and Sword.
+Sing along with the joyful young musicians of the Boston City Singers.
+Finally, dance (as you are able) to joyful live music from the band Here on the Hill with guidance from experienced dance caller, Don Veino.

 All ages are welcome to join in the Spring Sing fun!
-Families are especially welcome, since the theme is growth and the program is intergenerational and participatory.
-For those who can stay afterwards, there will be a reception with refreshments and more information about future Revels programming.
+Families are especially welcome, as our program is intergenerational and participatory.
+For those who can stay afterwards, there will be a reception with refreshments and more information about future Revels programming, along with the chance to meet our new Artistic Director, Jeffrey Binder.

-Revels Spring Sing will take place on Sunday, March 30 at 3 PM at The Center for the Arts at the Armory, 191 Highland Ave Ste 1C, Somerville, MA 02143.
+Revels Spring Sing will take place on Sunday, March 15 at 3 PM at The Center for the Arts at the Armory, 191 Highland Ave Ste 1C, Somerville, MA 02143.
+Doors will open at 2:30 PM.

 March